matthiasn/clojure-system-book/manuscript/Example2-WS-Roundtrips.md

      [:text (merge text-default {:x 115 :y 80}) (str mean " mean / " mn " min / " mx " max / " last-rt " last")])])
 ```

 This one is very straight-forward.
-There's an **[SVG group](https://developer.mozilla.org/en/docs/Web/SVG/Element/g)** with some text at different positions inside.
+There's an **[SVG group](https://developer.mozilla.org/en/docs/Web/SVG/Element/g)** with some text at different positions.

 Finally, we have the `trailing-circles` function: